Louisiana Bar Card Lookup – Responsible Vendor Louisiana ATC Website Tutorial

 A: After receiving an administrative violation from an ATC agent, you will receive a formal Notice of Violation via certified mail to the mailing address that you provided to ATC.
 Your Notice of Violation will either provide you with an opportunity to pay a fine or require that you attend an administrative hearing.
 If you are provided the opportunity to pay a fine, but wish to attend the hearing, you may do so by appearing at the hearing date, time and location that will also be provided in your Notice of Violation.
 NOTE: failure to receive your Notice of Violation is not a defense.
 ATC will proceed with the prosecution of your case in your absence.
 You should contact the ATC legal division at (225)-925-4059 if you have not received a Notice of Violation at least 10 days prior to the hearing date listed on your ticket.

-Q: I received a Notice of Violation, where can I pay my fine?
+Q: I received a Notice of Violation, where can I pay the fine?

 You can mail your fine payment to our P.O.
 Box or pay in person at any of our three customer service windows (Baton Rouge, New Orleans, and Opelousas).
 Addresses and contact information are available under the “Contact Us” tab.
 You can also pay our fine online on our website under “resources” then “legal/atc fines.”